Auckland Regional Public Health Service

-During winter, there is usually an increase in infectious respiratory illnesses caused by a range of viruses such as RSV that infect the nose, throat, and sometimes the lungs.
+During winter, there is usually an increase in infectious respiratory illnesses.
+These are caused by a range of viruses such as respiratory syncytial virus (RSV).
+They infect the nose, throat, and sometimes the lungs.

-RSV or respiratory syncytial virus spreads very easily from person to person through infected droplets of saliva or mucus.
-These can be passed on by breathing, speaking, sneezing or coughing.
+RSV spreads very easily from person to person, through saliva or mucus.
+These can be passed on by breathing, speaking, sneezing or coughing near others.

-Most people take from 7 to 10 days to recover from influenza-like illnesses but they usually get better on their own.
-In some vulnerable people like the very young, elderly or those with complex medical conditions, these viral infections can spread into the lungs and cause severe illness.
+Most people take seven to 10 days to recover from influenza-like illnesses but they usually get better on their own.
+In some vulnerable people (such as the very young, elderly or those with complex medical conditions) these viral infections can spread into the lungs and cause severe illness.

 If adults or children develop concerning symptoms, such as rapid breathing, difficulty breathing, chest pain, severe vomiting, or if a child is not responding or is difficult to wake up, they should seek medical attention immediately – including calling 111 for an ambulance if it is an emergency.